 I started at the Ranch in August 2012.
 After working for several years I went back to school to get my degree in business administration.
 Upon completion I reentered the workforce, but couldn’t seem to find the right fit.
 When I was approached for this position I finally found what I was looking for.
 I am truly grateful for the opportunity to work here and I thank God for bringing me to a place that does such wonderful things for children.
 I have an awesome husband, Ed, and four wonderful kids, Mike, Shawn, Cassie and Jennie.
 Also, I have the cutest grandson, Drake.
 I feel privileged to be able to come to work every day and participate in what God is doing here.

 I graduated from Evangel University in 2014 with a degree in elementary education, a minor in leadership and a passion for volleyball after playing all four years in college.
 My major specifically reflects my huge heart for kids, and God has broken my heart for the broken-hearted kids especially.
 After I graduated from Evangel, I spent about six months in Australia doing a Discipleship Training School through an amazing organization, YWAM (Youth with a Mission).
 During my time doing missions work in Australia and the nearby island of Papua New Guinea, I realized that a big part of my heart was still in Iowa of all places, because of the kids I had worked with during my three summers at Wildwood Hills Ranch.
 It has been amazing to see how God has used my passion for ministry, kids and leadership by leading me to Wildwood to share His unfailing and everlasting love with at-risk kids and youth.
-(Jeremiah 31:3) I am so thankful that God has greater plans than I do, and I look forward to continuing to learn and grow here at Wildwood as I book groups for our conference center in our group sales department, along with overseeing our youth development programs throughout the year.
+(Jeremiah 31:3) I am so thankful that God has greater plans than I do, and I look forward to continuing to learn and grow here at the Ranch as I oversee our Rancher program and recruit awesome staff to invest in our kids’ lives.

 I’m thankful and humbled to serve Wildwood Hills Ranch where the mission of the Ranch lines up with my personal mission—to share God’s love and spirit, which bring healing, transformation and purpose to our lives.
 This passion comes from my own story—one whereby God’s grace, I found complete healing after being sexually abused as a child.